-With the World Championships to be held in Val Di Sole, Italy, from 25-29 August 2021, AusCycling has just announced athlete selections for Junior, U23 and Elite XC and Junior DH — this does not include Elite DH, which will be announced early July.
-The major caveat is that only four of the 18-riders on the list will actually be eligible to compete.
+With the World Championships to be held in Val Di Sole, Italy, from 25-29 August 2021, AusCycling has now confirmed athlete selections for Junior, U23 and Elite XC, and Junior and Elite DH.

-In late April, AusCycling updated its position on sending teams abroad.
-Essentially, with the international borders still closed and Australian’s not allowed to travel overseas without an exemption, the governing body announced it would not be conducting national team campaigns or projects outside of Australia before 31 August 2021 — unless there is a risk to Olympic and or Paralympic qualification.
+In late April 2021, AusCycling updated its position on sending teams abroad.
+Essentially, with the international borders still closed and Australian’s not allowed to travel overseas without an exemption, the governing body announced it would not be conducting national team campaigns, or projects outside of Australia before 31 August 2021 — unless there was a risk to Olympic or Paralympic qualification.

 - Cairns Trails in Paradise plans to add up to 70km of trails to Smithfield and Kuranda.

 - Cabin Fever with Josh Carlson | The Giant Factory Off-Road rider’s plan to make e-Bike racing work

 - Bec and Dan McConnell are going to the Tokyo Olympics

 Between the ongoing global pandemic, the cap on international arrivals, the mandatory 14-day quarantine, and the fact that a national campaign requires athletes, mechanics, coaches, and an army of support staff, AusCycling felt the risk and cost was too high.

 A few weeks later, on 18 May, the governing body announced its selection criteria for the World Championships but maintained it would not send a national team to Italy.
 However, riders who are currently on a UCI registered team (i.e., are already likely in Europe) would be able to apply to participate.